luis-alva/Analyst-homework/README.md

 can be found on Aggregate_1.txt, Aggregation_2.txt,... correspondingly.

-For the Data Analysis resolution there is a jupyter notebook file called Data_Analysis.ypynb along with a Data_Analysis.md
+For the Data Analysis resolution there is a jupyter notebook file called Data_Analysis.ypynb along with a Data_Analysis.md, located inside the Data_Analysis file.

 For the Financial partnerships there is a file called Financial_partnerships.md